Stitch07/react-boilerplate-dashboard/README.md

 Start by cloning this repository and looking through `src/pages/`.
 Information regarding customizing specific pages/components should be in code comments.

+Install the gatsby CLI using `npm install -g gatsby-cli`.
 To start the dashboard in development mode, run `gatsby develop`.

+Some pages need an API running to connect the standalone dashboard to your bot.
+An example API will be provided soon, but it is easy to reverse-engineer it.
+Configure your API URL by making a `.env.development` file and adding `GATSBY_API_URL` to it.

 ## Like what you're looking at?